Blog

 Where margin leaks out of home-visit pricing

 Many mobile businesses price only the service itself and forget the rest of the day.
-That means the quote looks fine, the diary looks busy, and the profit quietly disappears into travel, admin, and route gaps.
+That means the quote looks competitive, the diary looks busy, but the profit disappears into travel time, admin work, unpaid gaps, and slow collections.

 1